 In February 2013, the FASB issued ASU 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 The standard requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
-We adopted this standard effective as of January 1, 2013 however no additional disclosures are required due to amounts reclassified out of accumulated other comprehensive income not being material.
+We adopted this standard effective as of January 1, 2013.
+However, no additional disclosures are required because amounts reclassified out of accumulated other comprehensive income are not material.